frederic-perez/AmE-dictionary/data/dictionary.md

 __also-run__
 __altar boy__
 __altercation__
+__alternating caps__ Used to convey sarcasm or mockery across the internet.
+Can also be used to purposefully mislead and create humour.
 __altitude sickness__
 __alto voice__
 __altogether__ _adv_ :two::hammer: _Coach Rose was not altogether pleased with the effort._